 DRT 1.1 & 1.1W

 The Co-op Cycles DRT 1.1 is an affordable entry-level hardtail mountain bike.
-It’s available both as a men’s (unisex) and women’s model.
+It’s available both as a men’s (unisex) and a women’s-specific model.
 Both have 27.5″ wheels, Shimano Altus/Acera components with 24 gears, and hydraulic disc brakes.

 The Co-op Cycles DRT 1.2 is also available as a women’s bike, called DRT 1.2W.
-This is an upper entry-level model that sports 27.5″ wheels, Shimano Altus/Deore components, and Tektro hydraulic disc brakes.
+This is an upper entry-level model that sports 27.5″/29″ wheels (Only 29er on the whole range!), Shimano Altus/Deore components, and Tektro hydraulic disc brakes.
 Moreover, its SR Suntour fork offers 120mm of smooth suspension.